zohaib896/Doodle_Resubmission/ReadMe_resubmission.txt

 Using Generators
 Finally I used generator to parse the file and resolve the memory error .
-The generator script is already present in the base directory .
+The generator python script is already present in the base directory .
-Writing to new topic
+Writing to new topic :
 This wasn’t complicated as what I did is call second producer function with new topic from consumer  and send the data in stream  to  new topic .
 What could have been done better :
 The code quality can definitely be improved .
-I could use sql alchemy drivers or flask  for data abstraction  ,  a more object oriented code  with funcitons classes constructors and encapsulation could be an option.
+I could use sql alchemy drivers or flask  for data abstraction  ,  a more object oriented code  with functions classes constructors and encapsulation could be an option.
 There are plenty of other things that can be improved like yearly and monthly calculations in similar or different ways etc .

 Conclusion and Remarks
 I had a feeling of accomplishment and learning in the end, plus I was curious to learn about it too.
 It will keep getting better once i start to work on it more deeply.
 With that said I Hope for best to both of us, please do share your feedback regarding what I could improve further.
 And thank you very much for everything.